One-inflated zero-truncated Poisson and negative binomial regression models: Estimation, testing, and marginal effects

 \subsection{Predicted counts and visualizing the fit of the models}

 A model's predicted counts are obtained by evaluating its probability mass function (such as equation \ref{eq:OIZTNB}) at each $\hat{\lambda}_i$ (and $\hat{\omega}_i$ if relevant), and summing.
-This is facilitated in the \href{https://rtgodwin.com/oneinfl/}{\texttt{oneinfl}} package using the \texttt{pred} function.
+This is facilitated in the \texttt{oneinfl} package using the \texttt{pred()} function.

 Visualizing the data and predicted counts is an important diagnostic tool, as often the presence of one-inflation is immediately apparent.
-The \texttt{oneplot} function in the \href{https://rtgodwin.com/oneinfl/}{\texttt{oneinfl}} package generates a barplot of the actual data, as well as plotting the predicted counts for up to four models: positive Poisson (PP), one-inflated positive Poisson (OIPP), zero truncated negative binomial (ZTNB), and one-inflated zero truncated negative binomial (OIZTNB).
-The \href{https://rtgodwin.com/oneinfl/}{\texttt{oneinfl}} package facilitates estimation of the PP and ZTNB models partly for this purpose.
-Figures \ref{fig:medpar} - \ref{fig:Alaska} show the result of applying \texttt{oneplot} to ZTNB and OIZTNB models.
+The \texttt{oneplot()} function in the \texttt{oneinfl} package generates a barplot of the actual data, as well as plotting the predicted counts for up to four models: positive Poisson (PP), one-inflated positive Poisson (OIPP), zero truncated negative binomial (ZTNB), and one-inflated zero truncated negative binomial (OIZTNB).
+Figures \ref{fig:medpar} - \ref{fig:Alaska} show the result of applying \texttt{oneplot()} to ZTNB and OIZTNB models.